Judges were divided on the proposal to pilot trying serious sex crimes without a jury

 READ MORE: Defence lawyers say juryless trials pilot 'an affront to justice'

-But it is a pilot for a single judge without a jury to preside over trials for cases of rape and attempted rape designed to address low conviction rates for these crimes that has attracted most debate with defence lawyers threatening to boycott it.
+But it is a pilot for a single judge without a jury to preside over trials for cases of rape and attempted rape designed to address low conviction rates for these crimes that has attracted most debate with defence lawyers earlier this year threatening to boycott it.

 Some were supportive but others "strongly disagree", said the document which did not names the judges who favoured the plans or those who were against them.
 It did not give a breakdown of the numbers on the different sides of the discussion.